-Find out what emotional support and practical information is available after you report a crime.
+Find out what emotional support and practical information is available if you have been the victim of crime.

 You have the right to use victim support services, even if the crime hasn't been reported to the police.